AspectFX/AspectFX/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the Creative Commons license
+Distributed under the Creative Commons License

 <p align="right">(<a href="#readme-top">back to top</a>)</p>